 Trump faces Middle East realities ahead of trip

-Nada Bakos - Foreign Policy Research Institute - @nadabakos, Mohamad Bazzi - New York University - @BazziNYU, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Negar Mortazavi - Iranian journalist - @NegarMortazavi
+Nada Bakos - Foreign Policy Research Institute - @nadabakos, Mohamad Bazzi - New York University - @BazziNYU, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Negar Mortazavi - Iranian journalist - @NegarMortazavi